-What is the California GED Test?
+What Is the California GED Test?

-The California General Education Development (GED) test assesses individuals in four subject areas: reasoning through language arts, mathematical reasoning, social studies and science.
+The General Education Development (GED) test assesses individuals in four subject areas: reasoning through language arts, mathematical reasoning, social studies and science.
 According to the American Council on Education (ACE), this test is intended to measure a person's knowledge of these subjects in comparison to a high school graduate (www.acenet.edu).
 While the GED is primarily a multiple-choice test, some other types of questions are also included, such as fill-in-the-blank, short answer and extended response.
-In order to pass the GED, candidates must score a minimum of 150 points out of a possible 200 on each subject test and have total score of 600 or better.
+In order to pass the GED, candidates must score a minimum of 145 points out of a possible 200 on each subject test and have a total score of 580 or better.

 Eligibility Requirements for the California GED